 An invitation to apply is a document issued by Immigration, Refugees and Citizenship Canada (IRCC) to candidates in the Express Entry pool.
 With an Invitation to Apply, also known as an ITA, a candidate may apply for Canadian permanent residence.
 80 percent of applications submitted through Express Entry are processed in six months or less.

 Invited candidates may immigrate to Canada with their accompanying family members, if applicable.
 This may include a spouse or common-law partner, as well as any dependent children.
 All accompanying family members must have been included on a candidate’s initial Express Entry profile.

-Over the course of 2017, the number of invitations to apply issued by IRCC to candidates in the pool increased significantly as the government has made Express Entry the main driver of economic immigration to Canada.
-The number of invitations to apply issued through 2018 has increased again, compared to 2017.
+Over the course of 2018, the number of invitations to apply issued by IRCC to candidates in the pool increased significantly as the government made Express Entry the main driver of economic immigration to Canada.
+The number of invitations to apply issued through 2019 has increased again, compared to 2018 and before.

 There are, however, a number of preliminary steps that must be completed before a candidate may receive an invitation to apply.
 Moreover, being invited to apply is by no means a guarantee that your application will be accepted — it is therefore crucial to know what to do to make sure that you can make your Canadian immigration goals a reality.

 Under the 2019-2021 Canada Immigration Levels Plan, the number of new permanent residents admitted through Express Entry over the coming years is set to increase.
 Increasing intake targets for these Express Entry programs over the coming years may place downward pressure on the Comprehensive Ranking System (CRS) cut-off threshold in Express Entry draws, as more people will be invited to apply.